Agile Software Development Basics (2025 Guide): Scrum, Kanban, Stories & Metrics

 Share this guide:

-Diagram-style illustration of Agile workflow: backlog, sprint/flow, review, retrospective, and continuous improvement
+Diagram-style illustration of Agile workflow: backlog, iterative delivery, review, retrospective, and continuous improvement

 Agile in one line